 Try reading each card as if it holds a message for you or your querent that could be positive, negative, or neutral.
 In other words, don’t view upright cards as strictly positive or reversed cards as strictly negative; find meaning hidden among all of the possibilities they hold.
 Then you can think of upright and reversed cards as swaying more carefree or gloomy.
 They could also indicate a specific outcome, offer a yes or no answer, reflect the success of efforts and endeavors . . .
 The applications are endless.

 So rather than asking what the Empress card says about mothering and femininity, ask what message it brings about parenting, care, nature, creativity, stagnation, and all the other positive and negative elements associated with that card.
 Pulling a Sword or a Wand doesn’t have to be a sign about taming or boosting masculine energy.
 It can simply be a message about communication and decision-making, or passion and willpower.

 3. Demystify the Divine Feminine in Your Readings

-Nurturing, motherly, and unabashedly in touch with her emotions, the divine feminine is an uplifting role model on the surface.
-And a closer look reveals that she’s a one-size-fits-all female goddess—certainly not representative of human womxn who don’t look like her, don’t mother children, and don’t want to be force-fed the notion that there’s something wrong with them at their core if they don’t “do the work” to unleash their inner goddess, let their maternal nature shine, and tend to their feminine energy.
-The Outline has a great piece on the problems with deifying womxn in this way.
+Nurturing and unabashedly in touch with her emotions, the divine feminine is an uplifting role model on the surface.
+And a closer look reveals that she’s a one-size-fits-all goddess—certainly not representative of human women who may not look like her, may not mother children, and don’t want to be force-fed the notion that there’s something wrong with them at their core if they don’t “do the work” to unleash their inner goddess and tend to some intrinsic feminine energy.
+The Outline has a great piece on the problems with deifying women in this way.